Speedsaver/buildroot-speedsaver-lctechF1C200s/README.md

 make
 ```

-If you have a multi-cores machine, you can try passing -j to the second make invocation to accelerate the build.
+If you have a multi-cores machine, you can try passing -j n (where n is the number of cores +1 of your build machine) to the second make invocation to accelerate the build.

 ## Flashing ##